Anglers interested in fishing Smith Mountain Lake, read on to find out what game fish you’ll encounter during your time on the water.

 In terms of desirability among anglers, the striped bass comes in as a close second to the black bass.
 Stocked all year, this species is a major fixture in Smith Mountain Lake’s waters.
 The record for striped bass caught on the lake is 49.4 pounds.

 Due to ecological concerns, several rules must be followed when fishing for striped bass at Smith Mountain Lake.
 Detailed information about how to fish for striped bass at SML can be found on the website of the Virginia Department of Game and Inland Fisheries.
 Anglers should focus their efforts on the lower half of the main reservoir for the best results when fishing for striped bass.

 Smith Mountain Lake is home to a variety of different species of catfish.
 Anglers who wish to hook a white catfish should head toward the lower side of the reservoir, while those in search of channel and flathead catfish will have the best luck casting their lines around the uppermost portions of the Blackwater and Roanoke arms of the lake.

 This species’ life cycle and breeding habits make it very rare across Virginia.
 Luckily for anglers, musky fingerlings are stocked from time to time at the Roanoke arm of the lake.
-Still, these fish are mysterious and illusive.
+Still, these fish are mysterious and elusive.
 Rarely do anglers purposefully catch musky at SML, but a few are caught superfluously each year.
-However, the excitement of possibly catching one of these large, needle-toothed creatures is a treat in its own rite.
+However, the excitement of possibly catching one of these large, needle-toothed creatures is a treat in its own right.

 With so many opportunities to bring in a big catch, Smith Mountain Lake is the perfect getaway spot for any angler, be they an amateur or avid enthusiast.
-Whether you head out on the water on your own, or employ the help of a guide like Captain Spike, there’s no doubt you’ll have plenty of stories to tell when you get back on shore.
+Whether you head out on the water on your own or employ the help of a guide like Captain Spike, there’s no doubt you’ll have plenty of stories to tell when you get back on shore.